Susan Anspach: Career

 Anspach starred in several Broadway and off-Broadway shows, including as Sheila, the female lead in the musical Hair.
 The production ran for 45 performances at the Cheetah Theatre.
 She was in a play with Al Pacino while at the Actors Studio.
 She starred off-Broadway in 1965 in A View from the Bridge with Robert Duvall, Jon Voight, and Dustin Hoffman.

 Anspach first came to prominence in the 1970 film Five Easy Pieces, directed by Bob Rafelson and starring Jack Nicholson.
 Vincent Canby of The New York Times called her "one of America's most charming and talented actresses".
 She followed this with a supporting role in Woody Allen's Play It Again, Sam (1972) and a more prominent role in Paul Mazursky's romantic comedy Blume in Love (1973), alongside George Segal and Kris Kristofferson.

 Anspach originally was cast in the role of country singer Barbara Jean in the 1975 film Nashville, but her salary request exceeded the ensemble film's budget; she was replaced by Ronee Blakley.

 In her film career, Anspach starred in 19 features and eight television movies and also was featured in two series, The Yellow Rose and The Slap Maxwell Story (with Dabney Coleman).
 She guest-starred in the NBC romantic anthology series Love Story in 1973, in the episode "All My Tomorrows".

 Personal life

 Anspach was raised in the Catholic faith of her mother.
 She said that the church and her psychoanalyst were her "parents" for close to 10 years of her youth.

 Anspach had a daughter, Catherine Curry (born October 15, 1968) with fellow Hair cast member Steve Curry.
-She had a son, Caleb Goddard (born September 26, 1970), who she claimed was fathered by actor Jack Nicholson.
+She had a son, Caleb Goddard (born September 26, 1970), with Jack Nicholson.
 She married actor Mark Goddard in June 1970 and divorced him in October 1978.
 Goddard adopted both children.

 Anspach married musician Sherwood Ball (son of musician-entrepreneur Ernie Ball) in 1982 and divorced him in 1988.

 Activism

 Anspach marched with United Farm Workers head Cesar Chavez.
-She protested against the racist apartheid system of South Africa.
+She protested against the apartheid system of South Africa.
 Anspach also advocated for human rights in Central America.